PaddlePaddle/PaddleSlim/demo/mkldnn_quant/README_en.md

 ## 2. Use PaddleSlim to generate a fake quantized model

 One can generate fake-quantized model with post-training or quant-aware strategy.
-If you simply want to verify the whole process, download fake-quantized model from [here](A quant model link that upload to luotao), its original FP32 model is [here](A fp32 model link that need to upload to luotao).
+If you simply want to verify the deployment and inference process, download [mobilenetv2 post-training quant model](https://paddle-inference-dist.cdn.bcebos.com/quantizaiton/quant_post_models/mobilenetv2_quant_post.tgz), its original FP32 model is [mobilenetv2 fp32 model](https://paddle-inference-dist.cdn.bcebos.com/quantizaiton/fp32_models/mobilenetv2.tgz).
 If you want to quantize your own models please read following 2.1 and 2.2.

 #### 2.1 Quant-aware training